-When I met Gary I was still in my marriage to my wife, and would be for another two years.
+When I met Gary I was still in my marriage to my wife and would be for another two years.
 Gary became an important part of my new support system, asking me many questions about my marriage, how I saw being gay, and what I was hoping for in my new life.
-He also became a critic of some of the more naïve or dated notions I had about what it meant to be gay.
+He also became a critic of some of the more naive or dated notions I had about what it meant to be gay.

-One of the most important things Gary said to me, as we walked around Washington, D.C. one afternoon, was this: “Being gay is not about who I sleep with, it is about who I love.”
+One of the most important things Gary taught me, as we walked around Washington, D.C. one afternoon, was this: “Being gay is not about who I sleep with, it is about who I love.”
 For years I had seen being gay primarily about sex.
-It had not fully occurred to me that being gay was who I was at my core, and that it impacted every facet of my life.
+It had not fully occurred to me that being gay was who I was at my core and that it impacted every facet of my life.
 Gary’s comment rang in my head and I began to think a lot about his words and the possibility of finding love.

 Was it possible at 55 years of age to completely start over and find love?
 I was not sure.
 I knew that finding sex was easy, but finding love would be more difficult.
 My wife and I had fallen in love and had been best friends for many years.
-Even though for a long time time we had not had sex, I still considered her my closest friend.
+Even though for a long time we had not had sex, I still considered her my closest friend.
 Was it possible to have that intimacy with a man?

 As I met more guys it became very clear to me that I did not want to pursue sex with men that lacked a deeper friendship or relationship.
 What I really wanted was to find a man that I could have a deep, intimate, lasting relationship with.
 I wanted sensuality and closeness.
 I wanted someone who I found sexy and who found me sexy.
 But a quickie with a stranger no longer did it for me.

 Fast forward almost five years after I first met Gary.
-I am in a year long relationship with a man that I love and who loves me.
+I am in a year-long relationship with a man that I love and who loves me.
 I find him quite sexy.
 Looking at and touching his body continues to excite me.
 We never seem to tire of each other and have all kinds of interesting things to talk about.

 With my partner, who is male, we can lie in bed for what seems like hours, holding each other, alternating between talking and kissing and being physical.
-I am attracted to him and never tire of touching his beard, his hair chest, of running my hands down the length of his body to his buttocks.
+I am attracted to him and never tire of touching his beard, his hairy chest, of running my hands down the length of his body to his buttocks.
 There is an intimacy and attraction that is part of our embrace that is very different from what I experienced with my wife.

-Sitting in the support group with men who are just beginning the journey to come to terms with their sexuality reminded me how far I have traveled.
+Sitting in the support group with men who are just beginning the journey to come to terms with their sexuality reminded me how far I had traveled.
 As we discussed the difference between love for our wives and love with a man, I felt my own experiences of love and intimacy, empowered by coming out in all facets of my life, was valuable to share with the group.
 But when you have never had love and intimacy paired with sexual attraction, it can be hard to see what love for a man is like.

 I feel grateful for my life.
 My life today and the journey to get here has met everything I had hoped for in coming out and more.